Dunedin: Theatre

 The city hosts a large theatre venue, the Regent Theatre in the Octagon.
 Dunedin hosted the world's southernmost professional theatre company, the Fortune Theatre, based in the former Trinity Methodist Church, until it closed in 2018.
 Smaller theatres in Dunedin include the Globe Theatre, the Mayfair Theatre, the New Athenaeum Theatre, and the Playhouse Theatre.

 Visual arts

 Dunedin has a substantial public art gallery, the Dunedin Public Art Gallery, in the Octagon.
 The city contains numerous other galleries, including over a dozen dealer galleries, many of which are found south of the Octagon along Princes Street, Moray Place and Dowling Street.
 There are also several more experimental art spaces, notably the Blue Oyster in Dowling Street.

 Many notable artists have strong links with Dunedin, among them Ralph Hotere, Frances Hodgkins, Grahame Sydney, and Jeffrey Harris.

 Marae

-Dunedin has three marae (meeting grounds) for Ngāi Tahu, each with its own wharenui (meeting house). Ārai-te-uru marae in Wakari includes the Ārai-te-uru wharenui. Ōtākou Marae in Otakou includes the Tamatea wharenui.
+Dunedin has three marae (meeting grounds) for Ngāi Tahu, each with its own wharenui (meeting house). Ārai-te-uru marae in Wakari includes the Ārai-te-uru wharenui. Ōtākou Marae in Ōtākou includes the Tamatea wharenui.
 Huirapa / Puketeraki marae in Karitāne includes the Huirapa wharenui.